Is Professional Photography Really Worth It?

 Getting work done by the professionals means that you get top-quality results.
 But it also means that you pay top-quality prices.
 With the ability to find free use images online and to purchase high-quality stock images, is there still a good reason to hire a professional photographer?
-Stock images are helpful in a pinch or in certain situations, but using them to save money can actually cost you more in the long run, something we go into detail about in our blog post about Stock vs Original Photos.
-So are professional photos for your business really worth it?
+Stock images are helpful in a pinch or in certain situations.
+But using them to save money can actually cost you more in the long run.
+We go into detail about this in our blog post about Stock vs Original Photos.
+So is professional photography for your business really worth it?
 The short answer is yes.

 And the long answer?
 Yeeeesssssss.

-Everyone knows the phrase quality over quantity, that it’s better to get a few of something good than a bunch of something not good.
+Everyone knows the phrase quality over quantity.
+It’s better to get a few of something good than a bunch of something not good.
 But quality over velocity is just as important; it’s important to get something high-quality that takes time than something inferior right now.
 Getting something now is the business model that stock image sites rely on.
 For a few dollars each, you can get high-resolution images that you’re allowed to use commercially.
 Sounds good, right?

 That is, until you notice that a lot of other people had the same idea.
 Stock images run the risk of you and a rival using the same picture to represent something, which takes away credibility from your brand if potential customers find out.
 And even though the images are of good quality, people tend to recognise when an image is a stock photo.
 So if you want to seem genuine, original photos are best.